-The most recent and historic financial and other information are available here.
+The most recent and historic financial and other information is published on the Company’s website.

 In order for Remgro to be able to achieve its main objectives it is essential to attract and retain employees of the highest calibre.
 Our employees are treated fairly and remunerated competitively and Remgro strives to afford all staff the opportunity to realise their full potential.
 During corporate actions special care is taken to ensure that employees belonging to the Remgro Equity Settled Share Appreciation Right Scheme are not treated more favourably than ordinary shareholders.